MP4 Tips & Tricks

 Open Wondershare UniConverter on your PC/Mac.
-On primary software interface, under the Convert tab click the +Add Files button to browse and add desired AVCHD/MP4 from the computer.
+On the primary software interface, under the Video Converter tab, click the +Add Files button to browse and add the desired AVCHD/MP4 from the computer.
 You can also drag and drop the files.

 After adding the files to be converted, the output format needs to be selected.
-Click drop down arrow next to Convert all files to: option and select the desired format and resolution from the Video or Devices tab.
+Click the drop-down arrow next to the Output Format option and select the desired format and resolution from the Video or Devices tab.

-Step 3 Start converting AVCHD/MP4 to other format.
+Step 3 Start converting AVCHD/MP4 to other formats.

-Finally, click Convert All to start the conversion process.
-The Output tab at the bottom of the software interface shows the location where converted file(s) are stored on your PC.
+Finally, click Start All to start the conversion process.
+The File Location tab at the bottom of the software interface shows the location where a converted file(s) are stored on your PC.
 You can edit the location as per your requirements.

 So, pick up between AVCHD and MP4 depending upon your video recording requirements.
 For playing these formats on other devices, you can also convert them using Wondershare UniConverter.